earthly/website/blog/_posts/2022-05-12-line-staff.md

 internal-links:
  - staff vs line
  - staff software engineer
-excerpt: "In this article, the author explores the differences between line and staff software engineers.
-They discuss the advantages and disadvantages of each role and how it can impact your career trajectory.
-Whether you're interested in climbing the corporate ladder or having a broader scope of work, understanding these distinctions can help you make informed decisions about your career in tech."
+excerpt: In this article, the author explores the differences between line and staff software engineers.
+They discuss the advantages and disadvantages of each role, highlighting the potential for career growth and broader business focus in staff positions.
+The article provides valuable insights for those considering their career paths in the tech industry.
 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/tiNC16VqTio" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>